-Founded in 1986, in Victoria, BC, Canada, by Band Leader/Composer Moshe Denburg, Tzimmes has been creating original Jewish Music and providing musical services for almost 30 years.
+Founded in 1986, in Victoria, BC, Canada, by Band Leader/Composer Moshe Denburg, Tzimmes has been creating original Jewish Music and providing musical services for 35 years.
 Since 1991, the band has been based in Vancouver, and continues to work in many venues and a variety of formats.
 More complete information is provided on the accompanying pages.
 We hope you enjoy your visit to our site, and certainly welcome your feedback or inquiries at any time.

-Don Rickles – yes, the Don Rickles – upon hearing Tzimmes at the River Rock Casino (November 6, 2005), had this to say:
+The late Don Rickles – yes, the Don Rickles – upon hearing Tzimmes at the River Rock Casino (November 6, 2005), had this to say:

 “I love your music, it’s wonderful.
 You should come to Vegas – but they probably wouldn’t know what to make of you!”

 A Celebration of Israel's 75th Anniversary

 with the Tzimmes Quintet

 The Louis Brier Home for the Aged